 The crew of 10 made the same mistake that hundreds of crews before them made.
 They didn't reckon their course with the notorious, strong current of the Juan de Fuca Strait.
 The current pushed them far northwest of their perceived position.
 Unable to see due to the thick fog, stormy weather and darkness of night the Puritan was pushed into the rocky Bonilla Point.
 The record shows that she was wrecked at 5am on November 13, 1896.
 The crew decided to wait for daybreak to figure out their escape.
-When the morning finally came, a lone Indian found them and battling the surf, managed to run a rope from the ship to the shore.
-The crew used the life-line to escape the crumbling ship.
+When the morning finally came, a local First Nations man found them, and battling the surf, managed to run a rope from the ship to the shore after hours of agonizing attempts, waist deep in the freezing ocean.
+The crew was then able to get a heavy rope to shore and rig a life-line to escape the crumbling ship.
 The Puritan, continuously bashed by the sea until on the following day she was laying her masts in the surf, and quickly began breaking up.
-The crew made their way to the Carmanah lighthouse and later ferried to Victoria.
-For his heroic efforts, the Indian was reportedly rewarded.
+The crew made their way to the Carmanah Point Lighthouse and later ferried to Victoria.
+For his heroic efforts, this incredibly heroic man was given a reward from the Canadian government.
 Today hiking the West Coast Trail, you will find some of the ship's remains on the outer reef.

 Puritan Shipwreck West Coast Trail